-The platform is available to not-for-profits (registered as a charity), social enterprises and educational institutions.
+The platform is available to not-for-profits registered as a charity and social enterprises.

 The Online terms have been drafted to enable PwC to provide volunteering services.
 Changes to these terms will not be accepted.

-Your request will be sent to the PwC Corporate Responsibility (CR) Team who will review the opportunity against the PwC Volunteering Policy.
+Your request will be sent to the PwC Social Impact volunteering team who will review the opportunity against the PwC Volunteering Policy.
 You will receive an email notification from the platform outlining if your request has been approved and made available for volunteers to register.
-This process will take approximately one week.
-If your opportunity is urgent, please contact the CR team directly to alert them to the opportunity.

 All volunteer opportunities will have a PwC coordinator.
-It is the responsibility of the PwC coordinator to contact the volunteer organisation once they have obtained internal approvals.
+It is the responsibility of the PwC coordinator to contact you as the listed organisation contact once they have obtained internal approvals.

 All PwC staff must seek Partner approval to participate in volunteering opportunities.
 Your organisation will also undergo an internal risk assessment and you will be contacted directly if we have further questions.

-For all skilled volunteering, a Statement of Work is required to ensure that the terms under which the work will be performed are agreed by both parties.
+For all skilled volunteering, a Statement of Work document will be required to ensure that the terms under which the work will be performed are agreed by both parties.
 The Statement of Work will outline the scope, volunteer(s), start date, end date and deliverable(s) for the volunteering opportunity and any additional terms.
 It will need to be signed by an authorised representative from the volunteer organisation and a PwC Partner.
 PwC will provide the Statement of Work using our internal template when required.
 A statement of work is not required for community, or unskilled, volunteering.

 The Statement of Work and the associated terms and conditions have been drafted to enable PwC to provide volunteering services.
 While the scope will be discussed with you prior to signing, changes to the Statement of Work template format and the associated terms and conditions will not be accepted

-You will be requested to select required skills when uploading an opportunity.
+You will be requested to select the skills you are looking for when uploading an opportunity.
 Similarly, PwC volunteers are requested to select the skills they possess when they register in the Platform.
 The skills you are seeking will be matched to the skills selected by PwC volunteers.
-PwC volunteers will receive an email notification when opportunities match their skills and/or location.
+PwC volunteers will receive a weekly email notification when opportunities match their skills and/or location.

 Please refer to How it works for a list of PwC skills you may be able to access.

-All full-time and part-time staff are entitled to 7.5 hours per financial year to undertake a community volunteering opportunity.
-For skilled volunteering, on average our people spend two to three days sharing their skills, and this can be increase with approval.
+PwC people are entitled to 7.5 hours per financial year to undertake a community, or unskilled, volunteering opportunity.
+For skilled volunteering, on average our people spend two to three days sharing their skills, and this can be increase through an internal approval process.